 Hello!
 I am your host, Laura Milkins.
-I am producer of In Search of the Great America.
+I am producer of In Search of the Great America, a mobile radio lab podcast, traveling the 48 contiguous United States from May – October 2020.

 Thank you so much for your interest.
-I really just wanted to start this project to help to ask as many people as possible, from a broad range of experiences and backgrounds, what their Great America looks like!
+I started this project to get to know America in the 21st century, with the task of asking as many people as possible, from a broad range of experiences and backgrounds, what their Great America looks like!
 The goal of this project is to ask people what their vision is for America and who we are at our best as a people and a nation.

 - My interest in asking these questions is to find out what people wish for our country, because I am curious and excited to hear their answers.
 I also feel like this question has not been asked enough in simple, relatable terms.
 I just want to know, what does your Great America look like?